christopher-hauser/nuvalence-frontend-challenge/README.md

 ### Next Steps and Constraints
 The biggest constraint of this project was the API.
 Not having a database meant that I was unable to do many of the things one might expect from an interactive contact list.
 Some of these features include adding notes to contacts, being able to update and delete individual's contact information, add brand new contacts, and more.
-I was glad to still implement one database-dependent feature utilizing localStorage, but building a fully functioning contact list application with multiple CRUD features solely utilizing localStorage might have been excessive for this purpose, especially considering performance and how unrealistic that would be in any other modern app.
+I was glad to still implement one otherwise database-dependent feature utilizing localStorage, but building a fully functioning contact list application with multiple CRUD features solely utilizing localStorage might have been excessive for this purpose, especially considering performance and how unrealistic that would be in any other modern app.

 Search was one feature that I implemented initially, but ultimately decided to remove in the final product.
 The API was once again the cause for this.
 I was glad to implement pagination to ensure quality page performance, something which the Random User API makes quite easy.
 However, this also meant the page was only loading a small chunk of users for each page.
 Searching through a small list like this without having access to the users on all of the other pages felt a bit trivial.
-That said, it is absolutely something I would expect to implement in a fully-fleshed out contact list application with access to consistent data, probably using debouncing for page optimization.
+That said, it is absolutely something I would expect to implement in a fully fleshed-out contact list application with access to consistent data.

 Similarly to search, I also began to implement a nationalities filter before realizing that the API did not support querying by nationality on top of the existing pagination and seed parameters I was setting.
 I would have set the nationalities in state using checkboxes and then had the URL in the API fetch to dynamically update on state change or, for better page performance, on a button click.
 Filtering like this (or by other information like location), might be another feature I'd consider in a more fleshed out version of this application.
+Both of these features are ones that, if I had access to a more reliable database, I'd be able to build out and get styled in a couple hours.

 ### Technologies Implemented